datavis-tech/reactive-model/README.md

 [![](http://curran.github.io/images/reactive-model/firstLastFlow.png)](http://bl.ocks.org/curran/5905182da50a4667dc00)

-I am making up these terms:
+These terms have a specific meaning within this project:

+ * "reactive model" the result of `new ReactiveModel()`
- * "reactive function" a function and metadata that describes its inputs and outputs.
-A set of reactive functions is passed into `model.react`.
+ * "reactive function" a function and metadata that describes its input and output properties.
+A representation of set of reactive functions is passed into `model.react`.
- * "reactive model" the result of `new ReactiveModel`
+ * "digest" a cycle of the algorithm that resolves the data dependency graph.

 # usage
 Aspirational, not yet implemented.
 Following [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).